 tshark that port 8080 might be TLS’d, and to ignore localhost (as

 that traffic will always be unencrypted).
-The output will show both unencrypted
+The output will show the primary

 application traffic being automatically mTLS’d.